 The onsite instructions are face-to-face interactions, with the instructor in the room with the students.
-The onsite instructions will also be delivered through the LMS, allowing students to engage either onsite or online.
-For each class, the Academic Dean will determine the frequency of each onsite sessions, dependent on the needs of the students.
-Lab classes are required to be onsite.
+The onsite instructions will also be delivered through the Moodle LMS, allowing the instructions to be recorded and reviewed.
+Midterm and Final exams will be done onsite.